 - Were disabled due to a service-related injury, or

 - Died in a VA hospital or while in a nursing home under VA contract

-Standard guidelines are provided as an overview, but only the VA can rule on your exact benefits
+These standard guidelines are provided as an overview, the VA must rule on your exact benefits.

 You will need documentation to verify military service.